-Impact number Receptor Description Stage Character Preventative and Mitigative Measures Ease of Mitigation (M+ E+ R+ D)x P= S (M+ E+ R+ D)x P= S Raw Risk F Residua al Risk installed facility events are 0.001/year.
-Transport of 900 units per installation assumed to take 4 weeks each so f= 0.07 - once in 15 years so likelihood is moderately high.
+Impact number Receptor Description Stage Character Preventative and Mitigative Measures Ease of Mitigation (M+ E+ R+ D)x P= s (M+ E+ R+ D)x P= s Raw I Risk Residu al Risk installed facility events are 0.001/year.
+Transport of up to 430 units per installation assumed to take 4 weeks each so f= 0.03 - once in 30 years so likelihood is moderate.
+Transport of 2600 units for the entire complex assumed to take 4 weeks each so f= 0.2 - once in 5 years so likelihood is high.
 Consequences - Injuries due to radiation especially amongst first responders and bystanders.
-Fatalities unlikely from the heat radiation as not highly flammable nor massive fire (refer to noxious smoke in APPENDIX A below for the major impact). of the typical suppliers (Tesla) indications, the containers are classified as IMDG Class 9 - the containers will not receive any special care in the ports and may be stored next to flammables.
+Fatalities unlikely from the heat radiation as not highly flammable nor massive fire (refer to noxious smoke in APPENDIX A below for the major impact). of the typical suppliers (Tesla) indications, the containers are classified as International Marine Dangerous Good (IMDG) Class 9 - the containers will not receive any special care in the ports and may be stored next to flammables.
 Port emergency response in particular need training on mitigating battery hazards.
 Prior to bringing any containers into the country, the company responsible for the battery installation (possibly via appointed contractors) should ensure that an Emergency response plan is in place for the full route from the ship to the site.
 Drivers trained in the hazards of containerized batteries.
 The Emergency plan must determine and address: - What gases would be released in a fire and are there inhalation hazards. - Extinguishing has two important elements, put out fire and to provide cooling.
-Different approaches may be needed for small fire - e.g., put out, and for large fires e.g., cool with copious quantities of water.
-Note inert gases and foam may put out the initial fire but fail to control thermal runaway or to cool the batteries resulting in reignition. - What initial fire extinguishing medium should be used. - Whether there are any secondary gases or residues from use of extinguishers. - If water is appropriate, determine if the system needs outside connections to sprinklers inside the container. - First responders need to know what media to use, especially if water totally unsuitable and if there are no connection points for water etc. - Must the container be left unopened or opened. - PPE to be specified including possible exposure to chemicals and fumes as well as radiate heat. - Containment of residues/water/damaged equipment. - Suitable safe making and disposal plan for after the event i.e. how do responders deal with partially charged damage units, contaminated surfaces (e.g., HF residues).
-Significance N4 - I ligh N2 - I Low
+Different approaches may be needed for small fire, e.g., put out, and for large fires, e.g., cool with copious quantities of water.
+Note inert gases and foam may put out the initial fire but fail to control thermal runaway or to cool the batteries resulting in reignition. - What initial fire extinguishing medium should be used. - Whether there are any secondary gases or residues from use of extinguishers. - If water is appropriate, determine if the system needs outside connections to sprinklers inside the container. - First responders need to know what media to use, especially if water is totally unsuitable and if there are no connection points for water, etc. - Must the container be left unopened or opened. - PPE to be specified including possible exposure to chemicals and fumes as well as radiate heat. - Containment of residues/water/damaged equipment. - Suitable safe making and disposal plan for after the event, i.e., how do responders deal with partially charged damage units, contaminated surfaces (e.g., HF residues).